Board of Appeal and Equalization

 2018 Local Board of Appeal & Equalization Calendar

-To review the assessments in detail and take action as they deem fair and appropriate in light of the general property tax laws, procedures and practices as well as the facts presented.
+- To review the assessments in detail and take action as they deem fair and appropriate while adhering to the general property tax laws, procedures and practices as well as the facts presented.

 The Assessor’s role at the Local Board of Appeal and Equalization Meetings is to: